Skip to main content

 Make DIY Mickey Ornaments

 Another great way to bring some Disney magic to your Christmas season is to make your own Mickey ornaments to add to the tree!
 A few years ago, I created some Mickey ornaments using 3 Styrofoam balls, sequins, pins, hot glue and ribbon.
-It’s a super easy, yet slightly time consuming task but they enable you to create your own ornaments for a fraction of the price of purchasing Disney ornaments.
+It’s a super easy, yet slightly time consuming task, but they enable you to create your own ornaments for a fraction of the price.
+It can also be a fun family activity to get into the holiday spirit.
 I am sure Pinterest has some other DIY Disney ornament ideas that are worth trying!

 Watch Disney Christmas Movies

 Nothing helps get me in the Christmas spirit more than watching a good Christmas movie!
 A Christmas Carol is a classic story that I love watching every year.
 Two of my favorite versions are Mickey’s Christmas Carol and The Muppets Christmas Carol.
-If you don’t own those two or you just love watching as many Christmas movies as possible, you can always watch Freeform's Kickoff to Christmas the whole month of November and then 25 Days of Christmas starting on December 1st.
+If you love watching as many Christmas movies as possible, don't forget to watch Freeform's 25 Days of Christmas starting on December 1st.
 They have a jam-packed schedule every year with some great choices!
 For Disney+ subscribers, you can search their Happy Holidays collection for even more Christmas movie marathons.

 Wrap Presents with Disney Wrapping Paper